-Day one of the campaign is vital
+Know that day one of the campaign is vital

 To be successful, Ausanka-Crues says you should reach at least 10 percent of your goal on your first day.
 Early funding will also increase your chances of becoming a “staff pick” on the site, which gives you more exposure.